 Manually setting the Win9x refresh rate

-Many installations will have multiple forks at Display, starting at 0000.
+Your computer may have multiple forks at Display, starting at 0000.
 The highest number is the active video card.
 Select it and navigate to Default\RefreshRate.
 It will probably be set either to -1 or 0, which lets Windows and the monitor negotiate.
 Change that value to 60 to force 60 Hz, which is typically a safe rate for most monitors and typically looks good on camera.
 Or set it to another value if you want to force a refresh rate other than 60 Hz or whatever Windows and the monitor decide is best.

 To reduce eyestrain and reduce the risk of burn in, set the highest refresh rate your monitor supports at your desired resolution.
 Remember, refresh rate comes at the expense of resolution.
-Some monitors advertise obscenely high rates, but those will generally only work at 640×480.
+Some monitors advertised obscenely high rates, but those will generally only work at 640×480.
 Most monitors top out at 85 Hz (at best) at usable resolutions.
 Check your documentation that came with your monitor if you’re not certain.

 Be careful–overdriving your monitor or your video card can seriously damage one or the other, and I can’t take any responsibility for that.